 In the emergency response plan, specific campus administrators (the Core Team) are identified who are responsible for oversight of key functions in the event of an emergency or crisis which impacts a large segment of the campus population.
-Members of this Core Team include Vice President of Student Development - Joyce Bylander, Associate Vice President of Campus Operations - Ken Shultes, Director of Environmental Health and Safety - William Shoemaker, Associate Vice President of Financial Operations & Auxiliary Services - Steve Hietsch, Chief of Public Safety - Dee Danser, Director of Media Relations - Christine Dugan, Dean of Students - Leonard Brown, and others.
+Members of this Core Team include the Vice President for Finance and Administration, Vice President of Student Life, Associate Vice President for Facilities Management, Director of Environmental Health and Safety, Associate Vice President of Financial Operations & Auxiliary Services, Chief of Public Safety, Director of Media Relations, and others.
 The Core Team coordinates with other campus offices (Wellness Center, HR Services, etc...) and outside emergency response agencies (fire department, Carlisle Regional Medical Center) as needed.